Jellyfish galaxies with the IllustrisTNG simulations -- When, where, and for how long does ram pressure stripping of cold gas occur?: Results

 \subsection{TNG jellyfish galaxies across their unique branches}

-According to the Cosmological Jellyfish project on Zooniverse, 4,144 of the 53,610 images from TNG50 are jellyfish galaxies (7.7~per~cent, Zinger et al. in prep.).
-Using the merger trees to identify when the same galaxies were imaged at multiple points in cosmic time in TNG50 and applying our selection criteria (\S\ref{sec:meth_sample}), we now focus on our sample of 535 first-infalling unique jellyfish galaxies, among 1,721 unique, inspected branches (31~per~cent).
+According to the Cosmological Jellyfish project on Zooniverse, 4,144 of the 53,610 images from TNG50 are jellyfish galaxies \citep[7.7~per~cent;][]{Zinger2023}.
+Using the merger trees to identify when the same galaxies were imaged at multiple points in cosmic time in TNG50 and applying our selection criteria (\S\ref{sec:meth_sample}), we now focus on our sample of 512 first-infalling unique jellyfish galaxies, among 1,543 unique, inspected branches (33~per~cent).

-Fig.~\ref{fig:TNG50_selection_hists} shows our selection of jellyfish (green histograms) and inspected (dark gray histograms) satellites at $z=0$.
-We now quote numbers in terms of unique branches such that Fig.~\ref{fig:TNG50_selection_hists} is the branch- or merger tree-based counterpart of similar histograms in Zinger+2023 (in prep., see their fig.~2).
+Fig.~\ref{fig:TNG50_selection_hists} shows our selection of Jellyfish (green histograms) and Inspected (dark gray histograms) satellites at $z=0$.
+We now quote numbers in terms of unique branches such that Fig.~\ref{fig:TNG50_selection_hists} is the branch- or merger tree-based counterpart of similar histograms in \citet[][see their fig.~2]{Zinger2023}.
+In each of the panels, we include the medians and $1\sigma$ errors (hashes and shaded regions on the top $x$-axis) for the Inspected and Jellyfish samples.
+We note that for each of the distributions (except $\mstarsat(z=0)$, see text below), the 2-sample Kolmogorov-Smirnov (KS) and Anderson-Darling (AD) tests suggest at $\geq95$~per~cent confidence that the Inspected and Jellyfish samples were not drawn from the same parent distribution, i.e. that the two samples are significantly different.
 We include for comparison the general population of $z=0$ satellites with $\mstarsat(z=0) \geq 10^{8.3}\, \msun$, which is generally similar to the Zooniverse inspected sample, except that the general $z=0$ satellite population includes pre-processed satellites.
 See \S~\ref{sec:disc_compare_all_satellites} for a more detailed discussion on how representative the jellyfish sample is compared to all $z=0$ satellites above stellar mass.

 Firstly, Fig.~\ref{fig:TNG50_selection_hists} shows, thanks to TNG50, that we can study satellite galaxies, and hence jellyfish and RPS, in a rather extended range of stellar masses and host masses.
 Namely we study satellites with stellar masses $\sim10^{8-12}\, \msun$ orbiting in hosts with total masses $\sim10^{10.5-14.3}\, \msun$ at $z=0$.
 However we cannot make statements about satellites in the most massive clusters $\mvir \sim 10^{15}\, \msun$.